 In CRANE’s environmental phase, ENKIMDU will work with variables such as soil, vegetation cover and weather.
 John is partnering with CRANE researchers to determine data appropriate for developing a desired, and accurate, model of the Orontes watershed for the late Bronze and early Iron age.

-Post-doctoral fellow Lynn Welton (University of British Columbia) is working with John to determine specifics.
+Lynn Welton (Durham University) is working to determine specifics.
 While some variables are straightforward, such as terrain, Lynn also will be investigating variables such as weather, river and stream courses, and what types of vegetation were present in the region in the past in enough detail to create small cells to be mapped onto the virtual world.

 ENKIMDU will be linked with the OCHRE software platform, through which researchers will be able to change variables and run simulations.
 John is collaborating with the team in Chicago to ensure OCHRE can work with the rich data sets required by the simulation.